About Columbia, South Carolina

 Looking for a private aircraft charter to Columbia, South Carolina?
 There is a wide range of operational airports in Columbia and they include a mix of international, domestic and local airports.
 Here are some of the airports to consider:

-- Florence Regional Airport (FLO): Located approximately 86 miles away from Columbia, the airport mainly facilitates general aviation flights and a majority of the aircraft based here are single-engine aircraft.
-The airport also has two asphalt runways in the 1/19 and 9/27 directions.
+- Florence Regional Airport (FLO): Located approximately 86 miles from Columbia, the airport mainly facilitates general aviation flights and a majority of the aircraft based here are single-engine aircraft.
+The airport also has two asphalt runways in the 1/19 and 9/27 direction.

 Interested in a Private Jet Charter to Columbia?